 Past History of COVID-19 Infection and Antibody Test Results

-A past history of COVID-19 infection or a positive antibody test does not meet the vaccination requirement.
+- A past history of COVID-19 infection does not exempt a student from the vaccination requirement.

 - Benefits of Getting a COVID-19 Vaccine